-Give my mom’s cherished recipe for traditional Romanian meatball soup, Ciorba cu Perisoare, a try—it’s like a warm hug in a bowl.
-Growing up, this was the soup that brought everyone to the table, with tender beef meatballs, fresh veggies, and a perfect hint of sourness that made each bite unforgettable.
+Give my mom's cherished recipe for traditional Romanian meatball soup, Ciorba cu Perisoare, a try—it’s like a warm hug in a bowl.
+Growing up, this was the soup that brought everyone to the table, with tender homemade beef meatballs, fresh veggies, and a perfect hint of sourness that made each bite unforgettable.
+Romanian comfort food at its best!

 If you’re in the mood for some comforting Romanian food, I think you’ll love my mom’s Ciorba cu Perisoare—Romanian meatball soup.
 This soup brings together tender beef meatballs, fresh vegetables, and a hint of sourness for a satisfying bowl of cosiness.
-Growing up, this soup was a favorite in our house, especially on colder days, and it’s one I keep coming back to.
+Growing up, this soup was a favourite in our house, especially on colder days, and it’s one I keep coming back to.
 Every spoonful feels like a warm hug from home, and it’s the kind of meal that brings everyone together around the table.
+The same applies to my bean sour soup.

 If you’re ready to dive into more Romanian flavours, there’s plenty to explore!
 My 30-Minute Chicken Soup is a great go-to when you need something quick yet delicious.
 Or, try out my hearty Cabbage and Pork Casserole with Polenta, which is perfect for a cosy dinner.
 For a special occasion, the Garlic and Rosemary Roast Lamb brings out deep, rich flavours that are hard to resist.
 And if you’re a cabbage fan, you’ll love my Rustic Cabbage Pasta or the simple yet tasty Stuffed Peppers.
 Each recipe is a little taste of Romanian tradition, and I can’t wait for you to give them a try!